Apply to APEGA as a Professional Licensee

-You can check the status of your application or update your contact information by logging in to the Member Self-Service Centre.
+You can check the status of your application or update your contact information by logging in to myAPEGA.
 If any documents are missing, they will be listed as not received or incomplete.

 Communicating with APEGA

-As part of our mandate to public safety, APEGA uses a detailed and thorough review process for all applications.
-This process can take up to 12 months (see more about our estimated time frames by application type).
+As part of our mandate to uphold public safety, APEGA uses a detailed and thorough review process for all applications.
+This process can take up to 12 months (read more about our estimated time frames by application type).
 We know application delays can be frustrating.
-That’s why APEGA is committed to efficiency and high standards in our processes and work quality to make every effort to process applications in a timely manner.
+APEGA is committed to efficiency and high standards in our processes and work quality, and we make every effort to process applications in a timely manner.